pangeo-forge/pangeo-forge-gcs-bakery/README.md

 ### Debugging
 1. Run `make loki` to deploy loki to the cluster via helm if you haven't already
    1. You will need to get helm(https://helm.sh/docs/intro/install/) to deploy loki to the cluster
-2. Get the info needed  to access the loki instance by using https://www.scaleway.com/en/docs/use-loki-to-manage-k8s-application-logs/
+   2. Get the info needed  to access the loki instance by using the instructions output to the terminal in the previous step
+   3. Log in to grafana inline with the above
+   4. Add the loki datasource inline with the instructions above, the URL of the Loki Stack is `http://loki-stack.loki-stack.svc.cluster.local:3100`
 3. Run `make getinfo` to see all the current flow runs on the prefect agent
 4. Pick the flow run you are interested in
 5. Use the provided information to query loki for the worker/scheduler logs you are interested in